 I trust you enjoyed this article on How Do I Know If My Dog Is Smart?
 Please stay tuned for more blog posts to come shortly.
 Take care!

 Thoughts?
 Ideas?
 Questions?
 I would love to hear from you.
 Please leave me your questions, experience, and remarks about this article on How Do I Know If My Dog Is Smart in the comments section below.
 You can also reach me by email at Jeannette@Close-To-Nature.org.

 This post may contain affiliate links.
-As an Amazon Associate and other affiliate programs, I earn from qualifying purchases.
-Read my full affiliate disclosure.
+I earn from qualifying purchases as an Amazon Associate and other affiliate programs.
+Please read my full affiliate disclosure.